mglerner/IntroToBiophysics/README.md

 models give us both a new perspective on biology and a way of gaining quantitative biological intuition across that range of problems.

+## Learning Goals ##

+In addition to specific content-related learning objectives, the course has several non-content, "course-scale" learning objectives.
+During this course, successful students will

+    * Develop problem solving skills and the ability to connect concepts between physics, biology, chemistry and mathematics to understand how biological systems function.
+    * Use simple physical models to provide quantitative insight into biological systems.
+    * Gain exposure to the important questions in the modern field of molecular biophysics and evaluate current research on a system of their choice.
+    * Mature in knowledge organization and communication, gaining in ability to justify and explain approches and solutions to problems, either in written or oral form; be able to articulate big ideas from each content area.

 ## Textbook(s) ##

 I'm still deciding on the main (*required*) textbook.
 There are three